freenas/freenas-docs/userguide/jails.rst

 =====

-The previous section described how to find, install, and configure software using "Plugins".
+The previous section described how to find, install, and configure software using :ref:`Plugins`.

-This section describes how to use "Jails", which allow users who are comfortable with the command line to have more control over software installation and management.
-Any software installed using "Jails" must be managed from the command line of the jail.
+This section describes how to use Jails, which allow users who are comfortable with the command line to have more control over software installation and management.
+Any software installed using Jails must be managed from the command line of the jail.
 If you prefer to use a GUI to manage software, use :ref:`Plugins` instead.

-While %brand% automatically creates a jail whenever a plugin is installed, it does not let the user install multiple plugins into the same jail.
-In contrast, using "Jails" allows users to create as many jails as needed and to customize the operating system and installed software within each jail.
+%brand% automatically creates a jail whenever a plugin is installed, but does not let the user install multiple plugins into the same jail.
+In contrast, using Jails allows users to create as many jails as needed and to customize the operating system and installed software within each jail.